Skip to content

 How to fix this error?

-Here are a few simple solutions you can try out to see if they solve your problem.
+Here are a few simple solutions you can try to see if they solve your problem.

 Check the number

-If you’re trying to callback an unknown number that was marked spam in your phone or was left on your called ID, chances are a robot contacted you, or it was a spam call.
-You can block the number and move on with your day in such cases.
+If you’re trying to call an unknown number that was marked spam in your phone or was left on your called ID, chances are a robot contacted you, or it was a spam call.
+In such cases, you can block the number and move on with your day, or if you’re curious, run the number on a reverse lookup tool.

 Confirm call forwarding status

 If you’re calling someone and seeing your call being forwarded, but it isn’t connecting, chances are the call forwarding isn’t set up correctly for the recipient.
-Get in touch with them through some other means and check if that’s the case.
+Contact them through other means and check if that’s the case.

 Try again after sometime